hawkeye-stan/msfs-popout-panel-manager/README.md

 <img src="assets/readme/images/add_profile.png" width="900" hspace="10"/>
 </p>

-2. For step 2, if you want to associate the profile to the current aircraft to use in [Auto Pop Out](#auto-pop-out-feature) feature or for automatic profile switching when selecting a different aircraft, click the "plus" button next to the aircraft name.
-The aircraft title will become green once the it is bound to the profile.
+2. If you want to associate the profile to the current aircraft to use in [Auto Pop Out](#auto-pop-out-feature) feature or for automatic profile switching when selecting a different aircraft, click the "plus" button next to the aircraft name.
+The aircraft title will become green once  it is bound to the profile.
 Your chosen aircraft may not be available to select in the application for your newly selected plane until a flight is started.
+If the current aircraft has not been bound to another profile, it will be bound to your newly created profile automatically.

  <p align="center">
 <img src="assets/readme/images/bind_profile_to_livery.png" width="900" hspace="10"/>